apexearth/user-input-mapping/README.md

     }
 })

-mapping.value('right') // Equals 0 or 1 depending on the state of key A.
+mapping.value('right');    // Equals 0 or 1 depending on the state of key A.
+mapping.value('right', 1); // Set the value of right to 1.
+mapping.clear();           // Clear the values.
+mapping.value.clear()      // Clear the values, useful if you export .value()
 ```

 See below for test cases.